realduziy/PyCord-Bot/README.md

 The main library that is being used is Discord.py.

-You can view it at https://github.com/Rapptz/discord.py or install it via this command:
+You can view it at https://github.com/Rapptz/discord.py :

-py -m pip install discord.py

-You will also need to install these packeges, you can install them with the following commands,
+You will need to install these packeges, you can install them with the following command as long as you have the requerments.txt in the same folder,

-py -m pip install discord

-py -m pip install requests

-py -m pip install asyncio

-py -m pip install aiohttp

-py -m pip install python-dotenv
+pip install -r requirements.txt --upgrade

 If you find a bug feel free to let me know via Discord or via an issue request but do note that I may not fix it for some time as I dont update this often.